-Apple invites Hollywood to Silicon Valley in television push
+Apple updates news app, digital wallet; set to enter video streaming

 The big tech war for viewers ignited a consolidation wave among traditional media companies preparing to join the fray.
 Walt Disney Co, which bought 21st Century Fox, and AT&T Inc, which purchased Time Warner Inc, plan to launch or test new streaming video services this year.

 Apple’s jump into original entertainment signals a fundamental shift in its business.
 Sales of hardware money-makers the iPhone, iPad and Mac were either stagnant or flat in its most recent fiscal year.
-Without another category-defining new gadget announced to the public, Apple is expected to rely on selling subscriptions and services like video, music and hardware insurance.
+Without another category-defining new gadget announced to the public, Apple is expected to rely more on selling subscriptions and services like video, music and hardware insurance.

 Revenue from its “services” segment - which includes the App Store, iCloud and content businesses such as Apple Music - grew 24 percent to $37.1 billion in fiscal 2018.